Aptakisic-Tripp Community Consolidated School District 102: Electives and athletics

 The 1 card from the 2017 NAQT MSNCT playoffs, won by Aptakisic.

-In addition to all of the various electives & extracurriculars/clubs that AJHS offers, the school offers various leadership & service opportunities.
+In addition to all of the various electives, extracurriculars, and clubs that AJHS offers, the school offers various leadership & service opportunities.
 The most notable of these opportunities is National Junior Honor Society (NJHS), a service/leadership organization for 7th and 8th Graders.
-Students at AJHS must demonstrate 3 leadership and 3 service activities to be eligible for membership.
-Additionally, students must not miss more than 10% of the school year and must maintain academic eligibility/integrity (no 1’s (equivalent to an F) on report cards, academic integrity).
+Students at AJHS must demonstrate leadership and service to be eligible for membership.
+Additionally, students must not miss more than 10% of the school year and must maintain academic integrity.

 Controversies

 Stabbing incident

-In May 2005, a student of Aptakisic was charged with the stabbing of another former student in a French classroom.
+In May 2005, a student of Aptakisic was charged with the stabbing of another student in a French classroom.

-She was eventually sentenced with 5 years of probation, after making an apology in court.
+She was eventually sentenced to 5 years of probation, after making an apology in court.

-Name change
+Mascot change

-In 2012, Aptakisic changed its mascot from Chief Aptakisic to the Eagles, due to the potential for issues of racial sensitivity and backlash.
+In 2012, Aptakisic Junior High School changed its mascot from Chief Aptakisic to the Eagles, due to the potential for issues of racial sensitivity and backlash.

-Cold rooms

-In 2025, after the completion of all AJHS referendum projects, students have complained of “poor A/C management” by administration, specifically in the upstairs area of AJHS.
-Students have said to be “freezing” in the school.
-According to polls from the IASP (Illinois Association of Student Polls), 81% of AJHS students report cold classroom conditions in the upstairs area.
-Currently, the administration is trying to fix this, but little progress has been made.

 Board of Education

-The following is the Board of Education as of 2023:
+As of 2026, the Board of Education consisted of: